Siddhant440/movies_app/README.md

 # Movie App

 Movie App is a Flutter-based movie discovery and profile experience that combines TMDB movie data with a local-first user profile flow.
-Users can browse movies and TV shows, create profile cards, save movies to those profiles, and view shared interests across profiles.
+Users can browse movies create profile cards, save movies to those profiles, and view shared interests across profiles.

 ## What the app does

 The app is built around two core ideas:

-- Discover movies and TV content from the TMDB API.
+- Discover movies from the TMDB API.
 - Organize that content around personal profiles, so each profile can maintain its own saved movie list.

 ### Main user flows

 - Browse trending, top-rated, and popular media.
-- Open a details screen for a selected movie or TV show.
+- Open a details screen for a selected movie.
 - Create a user/profile and assign it a movie taste description.
 - Save movies for a specific profile.
 - View matches and top-pick highlights based on shared saved movies.